 Special needs education in the DRC

 Access to special needs education in the DRC is unfortunately limited.
-We advise expats to contact and consult with private schools to find out if their level of services is suitable.
+We advise that expats contact and consult with private schools to find out if the level of their services is suitable.

 Tutors in the DRC

-Having a tutor can help both expat children and adults integrate into their new life in the DR Congo.
-Expats who do not speak French may encounter some culture shock and hiring a tutor to learn the basics can be a great benefit.
+Having a tutor can help both expat children and adults integrate into their new life in the DRC.
+Expats who do not speak French may encounter some culture shock, and hiring a tutor to help learn the basics can be a great benefit.

 Finding a local tutor is perhaps best done by networking with other residents, as well as asking at private schools.
-Access to the internet also allows families to find tutors from all over the world who are willing to conduct online learning sessions.
+Access to the internet also allows families to find tutors from all over the world who are willing to conduct online tutorials.

-►Learn about getting around the country in Transport and Driving in the Democratic Republic of Congo
+►Learn about getting around the country in Transport and driving in the Democratic Republic of the Congo

 ►Read Healthcare in the DRC for an overview of hospitals, insurance and medical facilities